Medical Policy: 05.01.13

 Original Effective Date: September 2006

-Reviewed: July 2015
+Reviewed: July 2020

-Naltrexone is approved by the Food and Drug Administration (FDA) for the following indications:
+Vivitrol (naltrexone for extended-release injectable suspension) is a long acting opioid antagonist given once monthly by intramuscular injection.
+It is approved by the Food and Drug Administration (FDA) for the following indications:

-Naltrexone hydrochloride is an opioid antagonist reported to reduce the cravings for opioids and alcohol in dependant patients; it does not diminish or prevent withdrawal symptoms.
+Naltrexone is an opioid antagonist reported to reduce the cravings for opioids and alcohol in dependent patients; it does not diminish or prevent withdrawal symptoms.
 It also does not ensure abstinence from alcohol and opioids; it may, however, decrease patients' motivation to continue utilizing these substances by blocking some of their reinforcing effects.